enkidevs/curriculum/linux/user-and-file-management/linux-intro/README.md

 name: Introduction

-description: What's Linux, and why do I need it?
+description: What's Linux, and why do you need it?

 insights:
   - what-is-linux